Uttlesford: Cycling

 Several cycle routes cross the district, linking towns in the district to the National Cycle Network.

 National Cycle Route 11 (NCR 11) crosses the district north-south, from Ickleton to Stansted Mountfitchet, running mostly on rural lanes.
 NCR 11 eventually links the district to the River Stort towpath in Bishop's Stortford (towards Harlow, NCR 1 and London).
 Northbound, the route continues towards Cambridge, Ely and Downham Market.
 A spur of the route leads into Saffron Walden, running for much of its length on a segregated cycle route.

 National Cycle Route 16 runs east-west between Stansted Mountfitchet and Braintree, via Great Dunmow town centre.
-The route runs for much of its length on segregated cycle track, and it runs unbroken through the district, mostly parallel to the A120.
+The route runs for much of its length on segregated cycle track converted from the course of the former Bishop's Stortford to Braintree railway, and it runs unbroken through the district, mostly parallel to the A120.

 National Cycle Network 50 runs north-south between Takeley and Quendon in Uttlesford.
 The route ultimately runs between Quendon and Ulting (near Maldon) running entirely on country lanes.